Chestnut-eared aracari: Description

 The chestnut-eared aracari is 43 to 47 cm long and weighs 220 to 310 g.
 Males and females have the same bill coloration, though the female's bill is shorter.
 The bills of nominate subspecies adults have a yellow line at the base and a mostly black mandible.
 The maxilla has a black stripe on the culmen, a triangle of black narrowing toward the tip, orange-yellow between them, and black and ivory markings on the edge that look like teeth.
 Adult males have a black crown and upper nape, a chestnut lower nape, a dark green back, and a red rump.
 They have blue facial skin and the sides of their face and their upper throat are brown to chestnut.
 Their lower throat is black, their breast yellow, their lower breast red and chestnut-black, their belly yellow, and their thighs usually cinnamon.
-Adult females are brower than males on the crown, nape, and upper throat, and the black band on the lower throat is thinner.
-Immatures are duller overall, with a muted bill pattern without the "teeth" and no yellow basal line.
+Adult females are browner than males on the crown, nape, and upper throat, and the black band on the lower throat is thinner.
+Juveniles are duller overall, with a muted bill pattern without the "teeth" and no yellow basal line.

 Subspecies P. c. australis is paler overall than the nominate.
 Their cheeks and upper throat are rusty, their breast band red and rufous, and their thighs green and rusty.
 Their bill has a wider orange basal line than the nominate and has a red mark next to it.